 There are outhouses and clearly marked maps at both trailheads.
 On the northern side of the highway is the Old Growth Trail and on the southern side are the Big Tree and Living Forest Trails.

-We visited in the middle of summer and, as we expected, there were a lot of people.
-Despite the endless cars, when we entered the forest we found ourselves in a quiet sanctuary.
 The Old Growth Trail is made of two smaller loops, the Hollow Tree Trail and the Tree of Life Trail.
 The entire loop is just under one kilometer and is mostly dirt with very little elevation change.
-About halfway through the loop, there’s a trail to Cameron Lake.
+When you enter the forest, you’ll find yourself in a quiet sanctuary.

 The Living Forest Trail is basically a big loop and the Big Tree Trail cuts through the middle.
 They’re about a kilometer long and are an easy, comfortable walk.
 The main trails are wheelchair accessible as well.

-Gorgeous boardwalks led us through the thick, green forest.
-Lichen clung to the branches and hung like a protective blanket over the forest.
-Small trees grew from the fallen giants and nursed like a suckling baby.
-Moss infiltrated the boardwalk, eating away at the edges and claiming it for its own.
-The trail was flat and we enjoyed the easy walk.
-We wished the trees could share their stories.
+Gorgeous boardwalks lead you through the thick, green forest.
+Lichen clings to the branches and hangs like a protective blanket over the forest.
+Small trees grow from the fallen giants, growing stronger every day.
+Moss infiltrates the boardwalk, eating away at the edges and claiming it for its own.
+The trail is flat and an easy walk.